joshgallantt/rsCALC/README.md

 RewardStyles interface to download your commission data is old and unweildy.
 I created this to allow me to automate the process.

 Features:
-* Automatically logs in to your RewardStyle account and downloads your data from a date range of your choosing.
+* Automatically logs in to your RewardStyle account and downloads your data from a specified date range
-* Provides some at-a-glance stats for the given period: estimated earnings by brands, top products, and top refunds. * * test
+* Provides some at-a-glance stats for the given period:
-* Combines
+  * Finds estimated advertiser earnings using automatically updated brand rates
+  * Top Brands, Products, and Refunds for the given periods
+* Combines and formats all of the data into a .csv file for easy in-house use

 ### Built With